wso2/docs-mi/en/docs/learn/examples/rabbitmq-examples/store-forward-rabbitmq.md

-# Message store and message processor for guaranteed delivery
+# How to store and forward messages for guaranteed delivery

 This sample demonstrates how a <b>store and forward</b> messaging scenario can be implemented using the RabbitMQ message broker and WSO2 Micro Integrator.
 Store and forward messaging is used for serving traffic to back-end services that can accept request messages only at a given rate.